Amasa

 USDT should not be confused with a central bank digital currency (CBDC).
 USDT is issued by a company in the private sector, while a CBDC would be issued by a government.
 As the first blockchain-enabled platform to facilitate the digital use of traditional currencies (a familiar, stable accounting unit), Tether has democratised cross-border transactions across the blockchain.

-Tether claims to be a fully transparent company, and publishes a daily record of their current total assets and reserves.
+Tether claims to be a fully transparent company, and of their current total assets and reserves.